3.9 Provisions and contingent liabilities

 (iii) Refer note 21 for mortgage.

 A. The Company entered into debenture trust deed dated 19 July 2021 as amended and restated on 11 May 2023 for issue of 3,000 zero coupon, senior, secured, rated, redeemable and listed NCD.
-The Company issued 1,499 listed NCD, nominal value of ?
-1 and 15,010 listed NCD, nominal value of ?
-0.1 each aggregating to ?
-3,000 through private placement.
+The Company issued 1,499 listed NCD, nominal value of ?1 and 15,010 listed NCD, nominal value of ?0.1 each aggregating to ?3,000 through private placement.
 16,508 debentures were issued to Standard Chartered Bank (Singapore) and 1 debenture was issued to Embassy Property Developments Private Limited.
 The Company entered into debenture trust deed dated 24 November 2021 for issue of 3,000 zero coupon, senior, secured, rated, redeemable and unlisted NCD which was amended on 2 August 2022 for issue of 500 zero coupon, senior, secured, rated, redeemable and unlisted NCD.
-The Company issued 500 unlisted NCD, nominal value of ?
-1 each aggregating to ?
+The Company issued 500 unlisted NCD, nominal value of ?1 each aggregating to ?
 500 through private placement.
 499 debentures were issued to Standard Chartered Bank (Singapore) and 1 debenture was issued to Embassy Property Developments Private Limited.
 The proceeds from issuance of debentures is being used to fund the Project Zenith.
+'During the year, the Company has fully pre-paid such non convertible debentures.
+There are no defaults in repayment of principal or interest as at 31 March 2025.

-The NCD issued are zero coupon, have a yield of 16% per annum on XIRR basis.
+The Zenith NCD issued are zero coupon, have a yield of 16% per annum on XIRR basis.

-Fund raised by the issue of Zenith Debentures shall be utilized by the Company solely for the following (and for no other purpose):
+Fund raised by the issue of Zenith NCD shall be utilized by the Company towards:

 (a) making payments to the Embassy Property Developments Private Limited under the Turnkey Contract.

-(b) towards any other costs in relation to the Project; and
+(b) towards any other costs in relation to the Project Zenith; and

 (c) making payments for all fees, costs and other general expenses incurred in relation to the issue, as approved by the Debenture Trustee.

-The issue of NCD has been secured against:
+The issue of Zenith NCD has been secured against:

 A. First ranking equitable mortgage over:

 (iii) all that piece and parcel of the Land bearing Sy.
-No. 879/1,883/3, of Maradu Village, Kanayannoor Taluk, Maradu Sub District, Ernakulam District, measuring 4.1 acres along with a residential Building and Servant Quarters and other structures with electric and water connection and all fixtures and fittings therein and all the improvements.
+No. 879/1, 883/3, of Maradu Village, Kanayannoor Taluk, Maradu Sub District, Ernakulam District, measuring 4.1 acres along with a residential Building and Servant Quarters and other structures with electric and water connection and all fixtures and fittings therein and all the improvements (Maradu Villa).

 B. A first ranking exclusive charge over:

-(i) all the Account Assets as defined under the debenture documents,
+(i) all the Account Assets as defined under the debenture documents i.e. related escrow accounts and fixed deposits,

 (ii) Company’s rights under the turnkey contract executed with Embassy Property Developments Private Limited